What Are Title Tags and Do They Matter?

 Natural Language: You absolutely must use natural language when you write your title tags.
 Search engines have gotten really good at figuring out when you’re trying to trick or manipulate them into ranking higher.
 Using too many keywords, stuffing your titles full of keywords or repeating the same one over and over again in an attempt to rank higher will actually have the opposite effect.
 Take this title for example:

-This page tried to stuff its title with several keywords to appear relevant to several different keywords related to buying iPhones.
-It ranks on the tenth page for "iPhone 5" on Google.
+This page tried to stuff its title with several keywords to appear relevant to several different keywords related to buying watches.
+It ranks on the 21st page for “men’s luxury watches” on Google.

 Unique: Since page titles are such strong hints to search engines regarding the page’s topic, every page needs to have its own title.
 Pages that have identical title tags are going to look like copies of each other, or at least similar enough to qualify as duplicate content.